JimHagan/otel-workshop/lab_2-Debugging-a-slow-trace.md

-# Part 2: Debugging a slow trace
+# Lab 2: Debugging a slow trace

-In this exercise you will step into the shoes of a DevOps engineer at Hipster Shop.
-You will take a look at a consistently slow experience that all customers are having.
-You will then use New Relic to identify and resolve this issue.
+For the remainder of this workshop you will step into the shoes of a DevOps engineer at the popular online store Hipster Shop.
+In your role, you are often tasked to resolve problems and create proactive solutions that require proper monitoring and observability.
+You will use New Relic to identify and resolve these tasks.

 ## Locating the frontend issue